stheakanath/tiptap/README.md

 ## Team

-Built at the Capital One hackathon, this was a project by Jeff Chang, Harrison Huang, Ankit Mathur, Gabbi Merz, and Sony Theakanath.
+Built at the Capital One Summit for Software Engineers, this was a project by Jeff Chang (Harvard), Harrison Huang (U of Maryland), Ankit Mathur (Berkeley), Gabbi Merz (Harvard), and Sony Theakanath (Berkeley).